platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 Determining the optimal limit to memory consumption requires executing code via a web request to get adequate statistics.
 [`CacheTool`](https://github.com/gordalina/cachetool) is an open-source tool to help you get the statistics.

-To determine the total amount of memory to use:
+To determine the total amount of memory to use, follow these steps:

 1. Connect to the container via SSH using the [CLI](../../administration/cli/_index.md) by running `platform ssh`.
 2. Change to the `/tmp` directory (or any other non-web-accessible writable directory) with `cd /tmp`.
 3. Download CacheTool with `curl -sLO https://github.com/gordalina/cachetool/releases/latest/download/cachetool.phar`.
 4. Make CacheTool executable with `chmod +x cachetool.phar`.
-5. Check the OPcache status for FastCGI commands.
+5. Check the OPcache status for FastCGI commands by running the following command:

    ```bash
    php cachetool.phar opcache:status --fcgi=$SOCKET